madebits/madebits.github.io/blog/2019/2019-01-23-Installing-Ubuntu-18.10.md

 I can go on with the rest of my system specific configuration.

-##Ah, Snap :(
+##Snap

-I have nothing against [snap](https://snapcraft.io/).
-It gives a whole class of users choice, and it is in the core strategy behind Ubuntu Core.
-I have a problem, when that [choice](https://askubuntu.com/questions/1039968/why-have-canonical-installed-core-gnome-apps-as-snaps-by-default) is not there.
+[snap](https://snapcraft.io/) gives a whole class of users choice, and it is in the core strategy behind Ubuntu Core.
+There seems to be a [decision](https://askubuntu.com/questions/1039968/why-have-canonical-installed-core-gnome-apps-as-snaps-by-default) to deliver parts of desktop as snaps by default to update them cleaner in the future. `snap` is already active:

-Here I have a newly installed Ubuntu and I have not installed anything using `snap` on my own.
-Just what was there and software from official repositories (`deb` packages).
-My expectation would be there is nothing using `snap` in a fresh system using only software from official repositories.
-However, `snap` is already there active

 ```bash
 $ df -h -T | grep loop